Non-local computation and the black hole interior: Finite dimensional model

 Next, we define finite dimensional Hilbert spaces $\mathcal{H}_{C_L'}\otimes \mathcal{H}_{C_R'}$ whose basis vectors are identified with the Schmidt vectors of $\ket{\Psi'}_{C_LC_R}$.
 These each have dimension $2^E$.

-In our original thought experiment, each of Alice$_L$ and Alice$_R$ act on their inputs plus their respective BCFTs to insert the inputs into the bulk.
+In our thought experiment, each of Alice$_L$ and Alice$_R$ act on their inputs plus their respective BCFTs to insert the inputs into the bulk.
 In our finite dimensional model, we should first locally prepare the BCFT states from the finite dimensional state $\ket{\Psi'}$.
 This is possible because the finite dimensional entangled state shares the same Schmidt spectrum.
 Each Alice then insert the inputs into the bulk.
 This is captured by the application of the first round operations $\mathbf{V}^L_{A_LC_L\rightarrow C_{L,L}C_{L,R}}\otimes \mathbf{V}^R_{A_RC_R\rightarrow C_{R,L}C_{R,R}}$.
-Next, The Alice's divide the BCFTs into $X>0$ and $X<0$ portions, and communicate half of the degrees of freedom.
+Next, the Alices divide the BCFTs into $X>0$ and $X<0$ portions, and communicate half of the degrees of freedom.
 Naively this step presents a challenge for our finite dimensional model to capture, since the entanglement across the $X=0$ cut in the CFT will be infinite, so we can't prepare states sharing approximately the same spectrum in a finite dimensional Hilbert space.
 However, a key feature of our finite dimensional model is that we allow isometries in the first round, and in particular systems $C_{L,L}$, $C_{L,R}$ and $C_{R,L}$, $C_{R,R}$ can be arbitrarily large.
 Thus we can choose the $X_+$ and $X_-$ regions to be separated by a small cut-off $\delta$, and our protocol captures the entanglement across this cut-off arbitrarily well.
 The dimension of the needed system will grow as $\delta \rightarrow 0$, but because we allow isometries, this is captured by our protocol above.
 Note that there is no dependence on the cut-off in the amount of entanglement used, which is fixed by the (finite) black hole area.
+The thought experiment then proceeds as expected with local interaction in the bulk, corresponding to swapping of subsystems on the boundary, and with the reconstruction operators that retrieve the outputs from the bulk, captured by the isometries $\mathbf{W}^{L}_{C_{L,L}C_{R,L}\rightarrow B_LE_L}\otimes \mathbf{W}^R_{C_{L,R}C_{R,R}\rightarrow B_RE_R}$.